The Governors, Headteacher and Staff would like to take this opportunity to welcome you and your child to Sherborne Abbey Primary School.

 Children entering Sherborne Abbey CE VC Primary School at 4+ will be admitted as a single entry group in September 2011.
 All children will be admitted on a full-time basis.

-The school will follow the Dorset LEA policy for admissions should applications for places exceed the school admission number.
+The school will follow SAST Policy for admissions should applications for places exceed the school admission number.
+Please see School Admission Page on this website.

 All new parents and pupils will be invited to attend a meeting during the summer term before the child’s entry to school.
 Any parent wishing to visit the school should make an appointment through the School Office.